chococow/nikke-gacha-sim/README.md

 # nikke-gacha-sim
+Forked from Spelljinxer (https://github.com/Spelljinxer/nikke-gacha-sim).
+Only forked to add RedHood into the Pilgrim character pool to feed 1 yr anni gambling addiction.
+////
 A website to simulate gacha pulls based on NIKKE.
 This simulator allows you to simulate gacha pulls and manage character inventory (WIP).
 It provides functionality for both single pulls and 10-pull gacha draws.